-The rough winter weather can additionally worsen these effects and provide further boat damages.
+The rough winter weather can additionally worsen these effects and provide further boat damage.
 So, after using it in the summertime, it’s of the highest importance to take proper care of your vessel first and store it for good until the next boating season arrives.
 Once you read through this article and take all the necessary steps to prepare your boat for the wintertime, you should pick a secure site to store your boat and protect your investment.

 And while everyone else talks about the summer adventures across the country, the summer residents of Maine know that the talk there is all about the open water!
 If you happen to spend your summers and enjoy your boating adventures at the so-called Vacationland, the state filled with pristine lakes, rivers, and 3,478 miles of coastline, make sure to leave your boat at a trustworthy boat storage Maine-based site.
-This way, your boat will be under 24/7 camera surveillance system to ensure maximum security for you valued possession during the winter.
+This way, your boat will be under a 24/7 camera surveillance system to ensure maximum security for your valued possession during the winter.

 Step 1: Thoroughly Clean And Empty Your Boat